coding-kitties/Investing-Algorithm-Framework-Documentation/src/articles/documentation-tutorials/quickstart.md

 if you want to know more about binance configuration you can read this [article](https://investing-algorithm-framework/documentation/guides/binance)

-### I want to connect to a broker that is not yet supported.
+### I want to connect to a broker that is not yet supported
 You can connect to a broker that is not yet supported with custom components.
 This can be done by implementing your own portfolio manager and order executor.